Pulled Jackfruit made with Homemade BBQ Sauce on a bagel is a must try delight. Whether for dinner or lunch for work, the whole family will love it.

 - 4 garlic cloves

-- ¼ cup grape seed oil or oil of your choice
+- 2 tbsp grape seed oil (or oil of your choice) you may add more if needed

 - Homemade BBQ sauce 1 cup you may add more if needed